-During the financial year, the Group had acquired 3 companies (Note 17).
-This includes certain acquired property, plant and equipment with a net carry value of \$13,584,000 which are pledged to secure the bank loan (Note 24).
+During the financial year ended 31 December 2011, the Group had acquired 3 companies.
+This includes certain acquired property, plant and equipment with a net carrying value of \$13,584,000 which are pledged to secure the bank loans (Note 24).